-The interdisciplinary Leibniz-Junior Research Group URBNANCE develops and tests the novel conceptual account "urban human-nature resonance" as potential lever for sustainability transformation.
-In the era of exceeding planetary boundaries and rapid urbanization, the material and immaterial (re-)connection of society and people with nonhuman nature is crucial to secure a good and care-oriented life in and outside of cities for all.
-Surprisingly, we know little about the types and qualities of human-nature connections in an urban and sustainability transformative context.
+The interdisciplinary Leibniz-Junior Research Group URBNANCE develops and tests the novel conceptual account "urban human-nature resonance" as a potential lever for sustainability transformations.
+In an era characterised by exceeded planetary boundaries and rapid urbanization, the material and immaterial (re-)connection of human and nonhuman nature is crucial to secure a good and care-oriented life in and outside of cities for all.
+Surprisingly, little is known so far about the types and qualities of human-nature connections in urban contexts and with a view to sustainability transformations.

 The junior research group will develop the conceptual account "urban human-nature resonance" for 1) describing urban human-nature connection integratively, 2) assessing human-nature connection depth in terms of responsive human-nature relationships and 3) exploring human-nature connection impacts on sustainability transformation.

 The interdisciplinary approach is based on relational values of ecosystem services, on the theory of resonance describing responsive human-nature relationships and on deep ecology.
-The project hypothesizes that in the face of a need to limit resource consumption, responsive human-nature connection recognizes that caring for nature means caring for oneself.
+The project hypothesizes that resonating human-nature relations foster sustainability transformation by acknowledging that human wellbeing is depending on healthy ecosystems.

 Four contextual research questions are in the focus of the project:

 1) Which types of human-nature relationships can be found in cities?